On finite groups whose coprime graph is a divisor graph: Introduction

 \section{Introduction}

 The study of graph representations of an algebraic structure is a popular and interesting research topic in the field of algebraic graph theory.
 For example, a well-known graph representation for group is the Cayley graph, which has a very long history.
-Moreover, graphs from algebraic structures have been actively investigated in the literature, since they have some valuable applications, see \cite{K,KeR}.
+Moreover, graphs from algebraic structures have been actively investigated in the literature, since they have valuable applications (cf. \cite{K}).

 Given a group $G$, one can define various graphs on $G$.
-Among a number of graphs defined on the group $G$ reflecting some algebraic properties of $G$, apart form Cayley graph, two which have been studied widely are the following: \begin{itemize} \item the {\em commuting graph} of $G$, which was first introduced by Brauer and Fowler \cite{B55}; \item the {\em power graph} of $G$, denoted by $\mathcal{P}(G)$, is a graph with vertex set $G$, and two distinct vertices are adjacent if one is a power of the other. \end{itemize}

-In 2000, Kelarev and Quinn \cite{KQ00} first introduced the concept of a power graph defined on a group, which is a directed graph.
+Among a number of graphs defined on the group $G$ reflecting some algebraic properties of $G$, apart from Cayley graph, two which have been widely studied are the following: \begin{itemize} \item The {\em commuting graph} of $G$, which was first introduced by Brauer and Fowler \cite{B55}; \item The {\em power graph} of $G$, denoted by $\mathcal{P}(G)$, is the undirected graph with vertex set $G$, and two distinct vertices are adjacent if one is a power of the other. \end{itemize} In 2000, Kelarev and Quinn \cite{KQ00} first introduced the concept of a power graph defined on a group, which is a directed graph.
 In 2009, Chakrabarty {\em et al.} \cite{CGS} introduced the concept of an undirected power graph.
 Afterwards, the term power graph always means an undirected power graph (cf. \cite{AKC}).

 Because the order of an element is one of the most basic and important concepts in group theory, one can define a graph over a group by element order.
-The {\em order graph} $\mathcal{S}(G)$ of $G$ is an undirected graph with vertex set $G$, and two distinct vertices $x,y$ are adjacent if $o(x)|o(y)$ or $o(y)|o(x)$.
-In 2017, Hamzeh and Ashrafi \cite{HA17} first introduced the order graph of a group and called this graph as the main supergraph of $\mathcal{P}(G)$.
-Clearly, if two vertices $a$ and $b$ are adjacent in $\mathcal{P}(G)$, then $a$ and $b$ also are adjacent in $\mathcal{S}(G)$.
-This means that $\mathcal{P}(G)$ is a spanning subgraph of $\mathcal{S}(G)$.
+For a group $G$, the {\em order graph} $\mathcal{S}(G)$ of $G$ is an undirected graph with vertex set $G$, and two distinct vertices $x,y$ are adjacent if $o(x)|o(y)$ or $o(y)|o(x)$, where $o(x)$ and $o(y)$ are the orders of $x$ and $y$, respectively.
+In 2017, Hamzeh and Ashrafi \cite{HA17} first introduced the order graph and called this graph as the main supergraph of $\mathcal{P}(G)$.
+Clearly, if two distinct vertices $a$ and $b$ are adjacent in $\mathcal{P}(G)$, then $a$ and $b$ also are adjacent in $\mathcal{S}(G)$.
+It follows that $\mathcal{P}(G)$ is a spanning subgraph of $\mathcal{S}(G)$.